pwrdrvr/microapps-core/packages/microapps-cdk/API.md

 When false API routes with a period in the path will get routed to S3.

 When true API routes that contain /api/ in the path will get routed to API Gateway even if they have a period in the path.

 ---

+##### `createNextDataPathRoute`<sup>Optional</sup> <a name="@pwrdrvr/microapps-cdk.MicroAppsProps.createNextDataPathRoute"></a>

+- *Type:* `boolean`
+- *Default:* true

+Create an extra Behavior (Route) for /_next/data/ This route is used by Next.js to load data from the API Gateway on `getServerSideProps` calls.
+The requests can end in `.json`, which would cause them to be routed to S3 if this route is not created.

+When false API routes with a period in the path will get routed to S3.

+When true API routes that contain /_next/data/ in the path will get routed to API Gateway even if they have a period in the path.

+---